Alexander Kolchak: Early life and career

 As the blockade of the port tightened and the Siege of Port Arthur intensified, he was given command of a coastal artillery battery.
 He was wounded in the final battle for Port Arthur and taken as a prisoner of war to Nagasaki, where he spent four months.
 His poor health (rheumatism, a consequence of his polar expeditions) led to his repatriation before the end of the war.
 Kolchak was awarded the Golden Sword of St. George with the inscription "For Bravery" on his return to Russia.

 Returning to Saint Petersburg in April 1905, Kolchak was promoted to lieutenant commander and took part in rebuilding of the Imperial Russian Navy, which had been almost completely destroyed during the war.
 He served on the Naval General Staff from 1906, helping draft a shipbuilding program, a training program, and developing a new protection plan for St. Petersburg and the Gulf of Finland.

-Kolchak took part in designing special icebreakers Taimyr and Vaigach, launched in 1909 and spring of 1910.
+Kolchak took part in designing the special icebreakers Taimyr and Vaigach, launched in 1909 and the spring of 1910 respectively.
 Based in Vladivostok, these vessels were sent on a cartographic expedition to the Bering Strait and Cape Dezhnev.
 Kolchak commanded the Vaigach during this expedition and later worked at the Academy of Sciences with the materials collected by him during expeditions.
 His study, Ice of the Kara and Siberian Seas, was printed in the Proceedings of the Russian Imperial Academy of Sciences and is considered the most important work on this subject.
 Extracts from it were published under the title "The Arctic Pack and the Polynya" in the volume issued in 1929 by the American Geographical Society, Problems of Polar Research.

 In 1910 he returned to the Naval General Staff, and in 1912 he was assigned to the Russian Baltic Fleet.